pj013525/Packages-Installations-and-hands-on-Projects/README.md

 # This is a sample Read.me file

 Welcome to this repository!
 This project integrates various modern DevOps tools and practices.
-Below is a list of the essential tools used in this project, along with their respective icons and a brief overview.
+Below is a list of essential tools used in this project, with small logos and a brief description.

 ---